awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

   Just as with AWS credential profiles, you assign a friendly name to the role profile.
-You can use the same friendly name with the :code:`Set-AWSCredentials` cmdlet, or as the value of the :code:`?ProfileName` parameter for any cmdlet that invokes AWS service APIs.
+You can use the same friendly name with the :code:`Set-AWSCredentials` cmdlet, or as the value of the :code:`-ProfileName` parameter for any cmdlet that invokes AWS service APIs.

 Open a new |TWP| session.
 If you are running PowerShell 3.0 or newer, the |TWP| module is automatically imported when you run any of its cmdlets.
 If you are running PowerShell 2.0, you must